-The Functional Servicing Report in Annex 5 determined the water supply for fire protection is anticipated to be adequate and there will be no impediments to sanitary sewer servicing for the development using currently existing municipal sewage works.
+The Functional Servicing Report determined the water supply for fire protection is anticipated to be adequate and there will be no impediments to sanitary sewer servicing for the development using currently existing municipal sewage works.

 Property Value

 Not a land use planning issue.